SherG/s2/blog/partnerships.md

 Prepare an offer in advance.
 For “kingpins” (the extraordinarily well-connected who can deliver) consider offering a generous percentage.
 For example, I know several business owners who provide kingpins with 50% of any deals they send.
 There’s no reason a kingpin would reject that figure.
 If they’re not a kingpin, consider 30% (a figure which can be reviewed after they deliver some leads that convert).

 Before you contact your potential partners, draft up a contract for the “kingpin” and a different one for the “ordinary” partner.
 (You can likely find one online.)
 Use an online service like DocuSign to get the contract signed and stored online.
-(And do a few trial runs of sending and signing the contract before you send it to a potential partner.
-That way the process will go smoothly.)
+Do a few trial runs of sending and signing the contract before you send it to a potential partner.
+That way the process will go smoothly.

 If you want a lawyer to review your contract before you offer it to anyone, there are plenty of online services that will provide this service at an affordable rate.